Reading Transnational Cultures

 Module description

-This module is designed to help you to explore the ways in which culture relates to the ideas of the nation and the transnational by encouraging you to work with cultural artefacts which engage with more than one cultural context.
+In this module we explore the ways in which culture relates to the ideas of nation and the transnational by encouraging you to work with cultural artefacts which engage with more than one cultural context.

 We will work together as experts in different cultural contexts to explore these ideas in relation to specific texts.